 Golden Packet and Operation ON-Target combined:.
-This year the Golden Packet (APRS) event was combined with Scouting's OPERATION ON TARGET event.
+Each year the Golden Packet (APRS) event coincides with Scouting's OPERATION ON TARGET event.
 On-Target is an annual Ham / Scouting event using MIRRORS and HAM radio to communicate from mountain top to mountain top.
 Out west there are may dozens of active troops doing OT, but are just beginning to apply APRS to their event, and conversly, back east we do the APRS Golden Packet from the Mountain tops but no scouts playing with the mirrors.
 Lets try to help Eastern Scouts participate!
 See map.

 2012 Some 94% Success!
 We got all mountain tops manned and had successful links from Alabama/Georgia to Masachussetts and from New Hempshire to Maine, but had one break in the chain in NH.
 A running log of each years activity is maintained on each of the 15 east coast mountain pages below as the info comes in.
 Click to see the Success Log.
 Eastern OT was a washout with overcast conditions everywhere.
 See 2012 graphic.